KaidenX04/Quasar/README.md

 Notes:

--if you execute more than one statement per line, you must use semicolons in between the statements.
+- if you execute more than one statement per line, you must use semicolons in between the statements.
 Otherwise, you don't need to use semicolons.
--An expression is any valid combination of numbers, variables, and symbols that will evaluate into a result;
+- An expression is any valid combination of numbers, variables, and symbols that will evaluate into a result;

 ### Define Variable
 ```